-Partnerships play a key role in effectively addressing cyber challenges, and NATO engages with countries, international organisations, industry and academia.
+Partnerships play a key role in effectively addressing cyber challenges.
+NATO engages with a wide range of partners - including international organisations, industry and academia.

 Cyber defence is one of the areas of strengthened cooperation between NATO and the European Union, as part of the two organisations' increasingly coordinated efforts to counter hybrid threats.
-NATO and the EU are working more closely in this area than ever - sharing information between cyber crisis response teams, exchanging best practices, etc.
+NATO and the EU are working more closely in this area than ever - including sharing information between cyber crisis response teams and exchanging best practices.